-An x-ray machine sends individual x-ray particles through the body.
+An x-ray machine sends individual x-ray waves through the body.
 The images are recorded on a computer or film.

-Structures that are dense (such as bone) will block most of the x-ray particles, and will appear white.
+- Structures that are dense (such as bone) will block most of the x-ray waves, and will appear white.

 I Would Like to Learn About: